 During World War I, Allied artists searched for ways to produce large numbers of ship camouflage confusion plans, called dazzle-painting.
-Ideally, not two ships would wear the same camouflage scheme, and designs on the port and starboard sides would also differ substantially.
-At the top of this page is a hypothetical dazzle camouflage scheme that I created in 1981 to show how a ship might be confusedly broken by the superimposing a meaningless linear plan, much like Gottschaldt’s embedded figure diagrams.
+Ideally, no two ships would wear the same camouflage scheme, and designs on the port and starboard sides would also differ substantially.
+At the top of this page is a hypothetical dazzle camouflage scheme that I created in 1981 to show how a ship might be confusedly broken up by superimposing on it a meaningless linear plan, much like Gottschaldt’s embedded figure diagrams.

 Author’s diagrams.
 Figures 1 through 13.
 See captions at end of article.